interlock-network/interlock-docs/whitepaper.md

 should be resolved at the *discussion* phase before a proposal comes to a vote.
 We believe that there are very few *true* and *unresolvable* contradictions in engineering.
 Proposals can be resubmitted for voting.

-Each technical contributor is given an NFT that allows them to vote.
-Each technical contributor must explicitly refresh their NFT every 30 days otherwise it gets burned.
-The idea is that if a contributor drops off the grid, their absence will not cause the system to lock-up.
-The Interlock Team can always issue new NFT's to contributors returning from a hiatus.
-The Interlock Team can also burn the NFT's of anybody who has not contributed any code in the previous 300 days &mdash; we have not found a way to enforce this via smart-contract so the process is, at the moment, manual.

 ## What's Next
 ### security industry and interlock